KaviHShah/Intro-to-Python/materials/03-data-types-in-python.md

 ::: {.callout-answer}
 1. list — Ordered and mutable collection of names.
-2. set — For fast membership tests with unique elements, order is irrelevant (unordered but generally ordered in CPython since Python 3.7).
+2. set — For fast membership tests with unique elements, order is irrelevant.
 3. tuple — Immutable sequence, perfect for storing fixed data like geographic coordinates.
 4. int — Used for counting and working with whole numbers.
 5. float — If precision is required, consider decimal.Decimal, but float for most cases.